allisonburtch/consultancy/about.md

 ### What does IRL research lab stand for?

-Drawing from a [long line](https://en.wikipedia.org/wiki/Recursive_acronym) of recursive naming, IRL stands for IRL Research Lab.
+Drawing from a [long line](https://en.wikipedia.org/wiki/Recursive_acronym) of recursive acronyms, IRL stands for IRL Research Lab.

 ### How'd you get the @irl twitter handle?